Bobby Jack Fowler: Project E-Pana

 Fowler was a suspect under the focus of RCMP project E-Pana.
 His supposed DNA was found on the body of Colleen MacMillen.
 Fowler is also strongly suspected to have killed both Gale Weys and Pamela Darlington in 1973.
 The Royal Canadian Mounted Police believe that he may have also killed as many as ten of the other victims, and possibly as many as 20.

 Potential Canadian victims include those murdered and missing along the Highway of Tears.
-However, many of these murders occurred after Fowler's imprisonment in 1996 and geographic profiler Kim Rossmo is on the record as saying that in his opinion Fowler is not responsible for any of the deaths along Highway 16 between 1989 and 2006.
+However, many of these murders occurred after Fowler's imprisonment in 1996 and geographic profiler Kim Rossmo is on the record, pointing out that Fowler was not responsible for any of the deaths along Highway 16 between 1989 and 2006.
 It is possible that the only thing linking Fowler to Highway 16 is that he worked for a now closed Prince George roofing company, Happy's Roofing, in 1974.